Upper-School British Literature

 Guided by the teacher, students are invited to participate in conversations about the text through discussion and writing.
 They practice and develop questioning skills and benevolent listening, always with the goal of honoring others, including the authors whose works they ponder.
 Together, students and the instructor have the great privilege of reading novels, short stories, poetry, and perhaps an occasional letter.
 Additionally, art and music are woven throughout the course as they pertain to the themes we study and lend credence to the ultimate truth that we are the Lord’s and He has redeemed us.

 While this course primarily features literary study, it also incorporates some study from British history, helping students to see and enjoy the integration of both history and literature.
-This class is paired with our upper school Industrial to Enlightenment Era Western History course, taught by the same instructor, and scheduled back-to-back with that course in a “block.”
+This class is paired with our upper-school Western History: Enlightenment to Industrial Revolution course, taught by the same instructor, and scheduled back-to-back with that course in a “block.”
 Students who take both courses receive a discount.
 This course may also be taken as a standalone literature study.

 - Actively and independently engage in note-taking